British International School Lagos: History

 Founded in 2001, the school has continued to develop throughout its history.
 In recent years new teaching blocks and sports facilities have been added.
 In 2018, additional science rooms were introduced to support the growth of the Sixth Form and in 2019, the building of the primary section commenced.

 Significant investment has also taken place in the 5 school boarding houses.

 Curriculum

-BIS follows the British National Curriculum.
+BIS follows the English National Curriculum.
 This curriculum has been adapted, where appropriate, to ensure that it is tailored to meet the needs of an International School located in West Africa.
 Yoruba is taught to younger students and subject staff ensure that opportunities are provided to expand students' appreciation of the history, culture, geography and economy within which the school is placed.

 Facilities

 The campus includes a multi-purpose hall; a swimming pool; a theatre; and suites for computers, music, and tutorials.
 Encomium Weekly described the school as being "the most modern in Lagos".
 In recent years the campus has been further adapted to allow students with limited mobility to participate fully in the life of the school.
 Due to the sheer size of its playing fields, the school grounds are often used to host inter-school sporting events.